 Contribution limits are the same for Traditional and Roth IRAs.

-Traditional and Roth IRA account owners cannot contribute more than $6,000 annually if they are under 50 years old, or $7,000 if they are over 50 years old, as of 2022.3 If you have both a Traditional and a Roth IRA in your name, or multiple IRAs at one or more banking institutions, these contribution limits are the total for both – in other words, someone under 50 could contribute a combined total of $6,000 to their Traditional and Roth IRAs, in varying proportions, but not $6,000 each.
-Note that you cannot contribute to a Roth IRA account if your income exceeds the limits outlined in the previous section.
+Traditional and Roth IRA owners cannot contribute more than $6,500 annually if they are under 50 years old or $7,500 if they are over 50 years old, as of 2023.3 If you have both a Traditional and a Roth IRA in your name, or multiple IRAs at one or more banking institutions, these contribution limits are the total for all IRAs – in other words, someone under 50 could contribute a combined total of $6,500 to their Traditional and Roth IRAs, in varying proportions, but not $6,500 each.
+Note that you cannot contribute to a Roth IRA if your income exceeds the limits outlined in the previous section.

-Neither Traditional nor Roth IRA accounts have age limits for contributions thanks to the SECURE Act of 2019.4 Before the act was passed, Traditional IRA account owners could only make contributions up to age 70½.
+Neither Traditional nor Roth IRAs have age limits for contributions thanks to the SECURE Act of 2019.4 Before the act was passed, Traditional IRA owners could only make contributions up to age 70½.

 For both Traditional and Roth IRAs, the contribution deadline for each tax year usually corresponds with your tax return filing deadline.
-For example, you’ll typically have until April 15, 2022 to make up to your full contribution for 2021.
+For example, you’ll typically have until April 15, 2024, to make your full contribution for 2023.

 When it comes to making retirement account withdrawals (formally known as “distributions”), Roth IRAs offer more flexibility than their Traditional counterpart.

-Traditional IRA account owners who make withdrawals after age 59½ will be taxed at their then-current income tax rate.
-Withdrawals made before age 59½ will be taxed similarly, plus come with a 10% early withdrawal penalty fee.5 Traditional IRA account holders must start making Required Minimum Distributions when they’re 72 years old.
+Traditional IRA owners who make withdrawals after age 59½ will be taxed at their then-current income tax rate.
+Withdrawals made before age 59½ will be taxed similarly, plus a 10% early withdrawal penalty.5 Traditional IRA owners must start taking Required Minimum Distributions when they’re 72 years old (73 if someone turns 72 after December 31, 2022).6

-Roth IRA account owners can withdraw contributions at any age, tax and penalty free, because they already paid income tax on that money before it was contributed.
-To withdraw earnings from your Roth IRA without owing taxes or penalties, you must be at least 59½ years old and the account must be at least five years old.
-Otherwise, you’ll have to pay income taxes and a 10% early withdrawal penalty on the earnings withdrawn.
+Roth IRA owners can withdraw contributions at any age, tax and penalty-free because they already paid income tax on that money before it was contributed.
+To withdraw earnings from your Roth IRA without owing taxes or penalties, you must be at least 59½ years old and the account must be at least five years old.7 Otherwise, you may have to pay income taxes and a 10% early withdrawal penalty on the earnings withdrawn.

-It’s worth noting that both Traditional and Roth IRA account owners may be able to avoid early withdrawal penalties in certain circumstances, like using withdrawals to pay for qualified first-time home buyer expenses or eligible education expenses, up to certain limits.
-However, the rules applicable to distributions from IRA accounts can be complicated and have tax consequences.
+It’s worth noting that both Traditional and Roth IRA owners may be able to avoid early withdrawal penalties in certain circumstances, like using withdrawals to pay for qualified first-time home buyer expenses or eligible education expenses, up to certain limits.8 However, the rules applicable to distributions from IRAs can be complicated and have tax consequences.
 Please speak with your tax or financial advisor to evaluate the best options for your particular circumstances.